BC-SECURITY/donut/README.md

 <p>Unmanaged or native EXE/DLL files are executed using a custom PE loader with support for Delayed Imports, TLS and patching the command line.
 Only files with relocation information are supported.
 Read <a href="https://modexp.wordpress.com/2019/06/24/inmem-exec-dll/">In-Memory Execution of DLL</a> for more information.</p>

 <p>The loader can disable AMSI and WLDP to help evade detection of malicious files executed in-memory.
 For more information, read <a href="https://modexp.wordpress.com/2019/06/03/disable-amsi-wldp-dotnet/">How Red Teams Bypass AMSI and WLDP for .NET Dynamic Code</a>.
-It also supports decompression of files in memory using aPLib or the RtlDecompressBuffer API.
+It also supports decompression of files in memory using the RtlDecompressBuffer API.
 Read <a href="https://modexp.wordpress.com/2019/12/08/shellcode-compression/">Data Compression</a> for more information.</p>

 <p>As of v1.0, ETW is also bypassed.
 Like with AMSI/WLDP, this a modular system that allows you to swap out the default bypass with your own.
 The default bypass is derived from research by XPN.
 Read <a href="https://blog.xpnsec.com/hiding-your-dotnet-etw/">Hiding your .NET - ETW</a> for more information.</p>